RCAF Station Estevan: Post War

-On 15 September 1946, 21 personnel of the Royal Canadian Air Force were killed at the airport when the C-47 Dakota transport carrying them back to Canada from Fargo, North crashed on the airport.
+On 15 September 1946, 21 personnel of the Royal Canadian Air Force were killed at the airport when the C-47 Dakota transport carrying them back to Canada from Fargo, North Dakota crashed on the airport.
 The pilots had been transferring Cornell Aircraft back to the United States on the completion of the Lend Lease Agreement in place during the Second World War.
 The airmen were on the strength of No. 124 (Communications) Squadron, Rockcliffe, Ontario.

 At some point after the war the decommissioned Station was demolished and an open pit coal mine has removed all traces of the former station.

 Between the end of the war and the demolition of this facility the aerodrome was used as the Estevan Airport.

 Present Day

 There is no trace of the former station today.